bevkoski/react-native-android-wear-demo/README.md

 }
 ```

-After `LaunchPhoneAppListenerService` is created, it needs to be added in the `AndroidManifest.xml` from the phone app module.
-It is also required to register it that this service wants to listen to events coming from MessageApi.
+The `LaunchPhoneAppListenerService` needs to be registered in the `AndroidManifest.xml` of the phone app module.
+It is also required to declare that this service will listen to events coming from the MessageApi.
 ```xml
 <service android:name=".LaunchPhoneAppListenerService">
   <intent-filter>